42-mraasvel/web-server/documentation/readme/README.md

 	cgi .py /usr/bin/python3;
 	```

-	If the request target ends in the given file extension, the executable given will be executed as a CGI program, with the request target's full path as argument.
+	If the request target ends in the given file extension, the executable given will be executed as a CGI program with the request target's full path as an argument.

-- Uploading Files (optional)
+- Upload Store (optional)
 	```
 	upload_store /var/www/upload;
 	```

-	For POST requests, if an upload_store is specified, that directory will be where the file is stored instead of the server root.
+	The directory specified by the upload_store directive is used for POST requests to upload files.
+When not specified, files will be stored in the location block's root directory.

 - Redirections (optional)
 	```